Skip to content

 Full System Architecture

 This is the canonical architecture narrative for the current Animus workspace.
-It ties together the crate map, runtime process model, state layout, daemon, workflow runner, agent runner, plugin system, control surfaces, and operational boundaries.
+It ties together the crate map, runtime process model, state layout, daemon, workflow execution, plugin system, control surfaces, and operational boundaries.

 If this document and code disagree, trust the code.
-The fastest source checks are Cargo.toml, crates/orchestrator-cli/src/cli_types/root_types.rs, crates/orchestrator-core/src/config.rs, crates/orchestrator-core/src/services.rs, crates/orchestrator-daemon-runtime/src/lib.rs, and crates/workflow-runner-v2/src/lib.rs.
+The fastest source checks are Cargo.toml, crates/orchestrator-cli/src/cli_types/root_types.rs, crates/orchestrator-core/src/config.rs, crates/orchestrator-core/src/services.rs, crates/orchestrator-daemon-runtime/src/lib.rs, and crates/animus-runtime-shared/src/lib.rs.

 Architecture Goals